 You can see Glen Boulder in these next two images.
-When I had descended from Mt Washington I had been in substantial pain here.
+When I had descended from Mt Washington in October of 2017 I had been in substantial pain here!

 Here are two views across Pinkham Notch towards the Wildcat Range.
 In the alpine zone the views were fantastic.